cnlpete/candybox/README.md

 "index.php", "composer.json" and "install".
 After Composer has loaded all requirements, go to "install/index.php" and migrate your application to the newest version.
 Delete the install folder afterwards.

+For version 3.1 and later it's important that you make sure, you also update `vendor/tiny_mce` to newest `vendor/tinymce` (included in this download).
+Paths within templates are not compatible to version 3.0!

 Credits
 ------------------------------------------------------------------------------------------------------------------------